Published: 31 May 2019

 If you are a patient, carer, or member of public with an interest in Parkinson’s Disease (PD), you can help research.

-You can find current PD research studies and trials through our Be Part of Research website.
+You can find current PD research studies and trials through our Be Part of Research website and through the Parkinson’s UK Take Part Hub.

-For more information about how you can get involved in research, visit our pages for patients and the public.
+For more information about how you can get involved in research, visit our patients and the public pages.

 Six facts about Parkinson’s Disease: